-This audit report relates to the Annual Compliance Statement in respect of the default price-quality path prepared by Wellington Electricity Lines Limited for the period 1 April 2013 to 31 March 2014 included on Wellington Electricity Lines Limited's website.
-Wellington Electricity Lines Limited's Board of Directors is responsible for the maintenance and integrity of Wellington Electricity Lines Limited's website.
+This andit report relates to the Annual Compliance Statement in respect of the default price-quality path prepared by Wellington Electricity Lines Limited for the period 1 April 2014 to 31 March 2015 included on Wellington Electricity Lines Limited's website.
+Wellington Electricity Lines Limited's Board of Directors are responsible for the maintenance and integrity of Wellington Electricity Lines Limited's website.
 We have not been engaged to report on the integrity of Wellington Electricity Lines Limited's website.
-We have not been engaged to report on the integrity of Wellington Electricity Lines Limited's website.
-We have not been engaged to report on the integrity of Wellington Electricity Lines Limited's website.
-We have not been engaged to report on the integrity of Wellington Electricity Lines Limited's use that may have occurred to the Annual Compliance Statement since they were initially presented on the website.
+We accept no responsibility for any changes that may have occurred to the Annual Compliance Statement since they were initially presented on the website.

-The sudit report refers only to the Annual Compliance Statement named above.
+The audit report refers only to the Annual Compliance Statement named above.
 It does not provide an opinion on any other information which may have been hyperlinked to/from the Annual Compliance Statement.
-If readers of this report are concerned with the inherent risks arising from electronic data communication they should refer to the published hard copy of the audited Annual Compliance Statement and related audit report dated 9 June 2014 to confirm the information included in the sudited Annual Compliance Statement presented on this website.
+If readers of this report are concerned with the inherent risks arising from electronic data communication they should refer to the published hard copy of the audited Annual Compliance Statement and related audit report dated 9 June 2015 to confirm the information included in the audited Annual Compliance Statement presented on this website.